AbbasSrour/notes/Work/ERP/Sales/Pricelist.md

 - [ ] Filter customer groups by region
 - [ ] Add cost field in the details sections
 - [ ] No error message on customer
+- [ ] Error message for Currency is undefiend
+- [ ] On Tab it should add a row in the details section